SolaceDev/pubsubplus-aws-ha-quickstart/README.md

 **Step 2**: Go to the AWS Cloud Formation service and launch the template.
 The following links are for your convenience and take you directly to the event broker templates.

-**Note:** Using `Launch Quick Start (for new VPC)` launches the AWS infrastructure stacks needed with the event broker stack on top (recommended).
-However, if you have previously launched this Quick Start within your target region and would like to re-deploy just the event broker stack on top of the existing AWS infrastructure stacks, you can use `Launch Quick Start (for existing VPC)`.
+**Note:** Using `Launch Quick Start (for new VPC)` launches the AWS infrastructure stacks needed with the event broker stack on top (recommended)[-see Launch Option 1 in the next section of this document](#launch-option-1-parameters-for-deploying-into-a-new-vpc).
+However, if you have already have a VPC or previously launched this Quick Start within your target region and would like to re-deploy just the event broker stack on top of the existing AWS infrastructure stacks, you can use `Launch Quick Start (for existing VPC)`.
-This approach of deployment of the PubSub+ Event Broker is associated with Launch Option 2 and 3, similarly `Launch Quick Start (for new VPC)` is for Launch Option 1.
+This approach of deployment of the PubSub+ Event Broker is associated with Launch [Option 2](#launch-option-2-parameters-for-deploying-into-an-existing-vpc-with-publicly-accessible-broker-services) and [3](#launch-option-3-parameters-for-deploying-into-an-existing-vpc-with-broker-services-accessible-internally-within-vpc-only).

 <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=Solace-HA&templateURL=https://s3.amazonaws.com/solace-products/pubsubplus-aws-ha-quickstart/latest/templates/solace-master.template" target="_blank">
     <img src="/images/launch-button-new.png"/>